software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 3. As a `user`, I want to view my profile so that I can see my personal name and workspaces.

-4. As a `team member`, I want to be able to view what other tasks within the project my team members have completed, so that I can better collaborate with my teammates.
+4. As a `team member`, I want to be able to view what other tasks within the project my team members have, so that I can better collaborate with my teammates.

 5. As a `user`, I want to log out of the system so that I can secure my account when I'm done using it.